Earthquake Safety and Property Due Diligence in Turkey 2026

 Property Due Diligence Checklist for Earthquake Safety

 1. Building Permit Date: Check the yapı ruhsatı (construction permit).
 Pre-1998: old earthquake code, highest risk.
 1998-2007: improved but not current standards.
 2007-2018: good standards.
-Post-2018: current TBDY 2018 code.
-2. Occupancy Certificate (İskan Belgesi): Verify the building has a valid iskan — buildings without one may have been constructed without proper inspection.
-3. Soil Type: Request the geotechnical survey report from the developer or building management.
-Soft soils (alluvial deposits, fill, clay) amplify earthquake waves — avoid properties on fill or riverbed deposits if possible.
-4. Structural System: Reinforced concrete frame (most common in Turkey) performs well if properly designed and constructed.
+Post-2018: current TBDY 2018 code.2.
+Occupancy Certificate (İskan Belgesi): Verify the building has a valid iskan — buildings without one may have been constructed without proper inspection.3.
+Soil Type: Request the geotechnical survey report from the developer or building management.
+Soft soils (alluvial deposits, fill, clay) amplify earthquake waves — avoid properties on fill or riverbed deposits if possible.4.
+Structural System: Reinforced concrete frame (most common in Turkey) performs well if properly designed and constructed.
 Masonry (brick/stone) buildings are the most vulnerable.
-Steel frame structures offer the best performance but are less common in residential.
-5. Building Condition: For buildings older than 20 years, commission a structural condition assessment from a licensed civil engineer.
-Look for: visible cracks in columns and beams (structural vs. cosmetic — an engineer can distinguish), concrete quality (can be tested with a Schmidt hammer or core samples), rebar corrosion (particularly in coastal areas with salt exposure), and modification history (were load-bearing walls removed for renovations?).
-6. Urban Transformation Status: Check whether the building is listed as earthquake-risky under Law No. 6306.
+Steel frame structures offer performance but are less common in residential.5.
+Building Condition: For buildings older than 20 years, commission a structural condition assessment from a licensed civil engineer.
+Look for: visible cracks in columns and beams (structural vs. cosmetic — an engineer can distinguish), concrete quality (can be tested with a Schmidt hammer or core samples), rebar corrosion (particularly in coastal areas with salt exposure), and modification history (were load-bearing walls removed for renovations?).6.
+Urban Transformation Status: Check whether the building is listed as earthquake-risky under Law No. 6306.
 If so, it will be demolished and rebuilt — which can be an opportunity (new replacement unit) or a risk (years of construction disruption).

 Supplementary Earthquake Insurance: Beyond DASK